Home NAS Setup in India: Complete Storage Guide

 Cost: Rs 0 if you already have the PC.
 Add Rs 500-1,500 for a SATA cable if needed.

 Downsides: Old PCs are power-hungry.
 A desktop with an older Intel i5 might consume 60-100 watts idle, which adds up to Rs 300-600/month in electricity at Indian rates.
-Also, the noise and heat from a full-size desktop running 24/7 in an Indian apartment can be uncomfortable.
+Also, and this matters more than people realize — the noise and heat from a full-size desktop running 24/7 in an Indian apartment can get really uncomfortable.
+Especially during summer.
+Ask me how I know.

 Option 2: Raspberry Pi 5

-The Raspberry Pi 5 is a surprisingly capable NAS brain.
-It has USB 3.0 ports for external drives, Gigabit Ethernet, and consumes only about 5-8 watts.
+A Raspberry Pi 5 is a surprisingly capable NAS brain.
+It's got USB 3.0 ports for external drives, Gigabit Ethernet, and consumes only about 5-8 watts.
+Tiny.
+Quiet.
+Cheap to run.

 What you need: